 You’ll want to book lessons in advance for the best savings and availability.
 There are other smart ways to save on a Lake Tahoe ski trip lesson.
 Group lessons are typically less expensive than private lessons.
 However, if your entire family is learning together, you might find private family lessons for up to six people to be a better deal than putting everyone in different group lessons.
 Plus, you get to stay together.

 You can also save on consecutive multi-day lessons vs. single day lessons.
 Having a few days in the same program can help you to progress faster.
 Be sure to budget tipping for the instructors into the cost of lessons.
-Let’s take a look at how a kids' (about 5-12 years old) 2-day, all-day beginner group lesson on a Saturday and Sunday in February breaks down at the different Tahoe ski resorts.
-All are online prices and include lunch, lift ticket, helmet and equipment:
+It seems that during the pandemic there are fewer multi-day lessons offered.
+You will want to read the fine print to see what's included.
+Programs that used to include rentals or lift tickets may require them to be purchased separately.

 Later in the season, those prices do drop, so definitely do your own price checks before you travel.
-That same lesson at Northstar on a weekday or a Saturday in late March drops to $885.
+That same lesson on a weekday or a Saturday in late March drops in price.